Radhakrishna-guntur/docker-demo/README.md

 It allows developers to package applications and their dependencies into standardized units called containers, which can run consistently across diﬀerent environments.

+**Why do you Need Docker?**

+1. One of the primary challenges was ensuring compatibility with the underlying operating system.
+Additionally, conflicts between services and their required libraries or dependencies on the OS—where one service needed a particular version of a library and another required a different version.

+2.Another significant obstacle was the time-consuming process of setting up development environments for new team members.

+3. Different Dev,Test, Staging, Prod Environments.

+**What Are Containers?**

+Containers are isolated environments that operate independently from one another.
+Each container maintains its own processes, network interfaces, and mounts—similar to virtual machines—but all containers share the host OS kernel.
+Although containerization is not a new concept and has been around for more than a decade, Docker revolutionized it by offering an accessible, user-friendly tool for managing these lightweight LXC containers.
+While there are other container technologies such as LXC, LXD, and LXCFS, Docker primarily uses LXC containers to simplify management for end users.

 **Key Concepts:**

 1. Containerization: A lightweight form of virtualization that packages applications and their dependencies together.